supabase/supabase/examples/prompts/code-format-sql.md

 ## Complex queries and CTEs

 - If a query is extremely complex, prefer a CTE.
-- Make sure the CTE is clear and linear Prefer readability over performance.
+- Make sure the CTE is clear and linear.
+Prefer readability over performance.
 - Add comments to each block.

 ```sql